CentralValleyModeling/wrims-engine/CONTRIBUTING.md

   - Do not push commits to someone else's feature branch; at least not without coordinating with them first.
      - It is somewhat rude.
      - There could be local changes that the originator has not pushed up yet that you are missing.
-  - Instead submit a PR to that branch if you feel you have a constructive change for it.
+  - Instead submit a PR to the developer's branch if you feel you have a constructive change for it.
 - **Branches in general**
     - Do not leave feature branches laying around.
 - **Avoid Git Force Pushes**